Alternative Therapies For PTSD: What You Need To Know

 Cognitive behavioral therapy is the gold standard for PTSD

-For people experiencing symptoms of PTSD, attending therapy from home may be more comfortable and accessible.
-Additionally, online platforms, like BetterHelp, let you use in-app messaging to get in touch with your therapist whenever you want to talk, and they will respond as soon as they can.
+For people experiencing symptoms of PTSD that may make it difficult to leave the house, attending therapy from home may be more comfortable and convenient.
+With an online platform like BetterHelp, you can get matched and then meet with a licensed therapist from the comfort of home via phone or video call.
+Plus, BetterHelp also offers in-app messaging so you can get in touch with your therapist outside of your regular sessions, and they will respond as soon as they can.

 A 2022 study of 196 participants with mild to moderate PTSD aimed to evaluate the effectiveness of online CBT.
-Half of the participants were assigned to in-person CBT, while the other half were assigned to online CBT.
-After 16 weeks of therapy, the researchers found that in-person and online therapy were equally effective at reducing PTSD symptoms.
+Half of the participants were assigned to in-person CBT while the other half were assigned to online CBT.
+After 16 weeks of therapy, the researchers’ findings suggested that in-person and online therapy were equally effective at reducing PTSD symptoms.
 They recommended either approach as a first-line treatment for PTSD.

 Takeaway

-Post-traumatic stress disorder (PTSD) is a psychiatric disorder that can cause distressing symptoms, including flashbacks, feelings of detachment, and difficulty sleeping.
+Post-traumatic stress disorder (PTSD) is a mental health disorder that can cause distressing symptoms, such as flashbacks, feelings of detachment, and difficulty sleeping.
 While there is not enough evidence to confirm the effectiveness of alternative therapies for PTSD, they may be beneficial when used to complement conventional approaches.
 Currently, cognitive behavioral therapy (CBT) is considered the gold standard intervention for PTSD.
-For people diagnosed with mild to moderate PTSD, online CBT can be equally effective and more accessible than in-person CBT.
+For people diagnosed with mild to moderate PTSD, online CBT can be equally effective and more available than in-person CBT.

 Heal from trauma with compassionate support